UK HealthCare is now part of Cigna’s medical insurance network.

 How is an anal fissure treated?

 Most anal fissures heal in a few days or weeks with home treatment.
 But if a fissure lasts more than 8 to 12 weeks, you may need prescription medicines.
-These may include cream or gel vasodilator medicines or botulinum toxin (Botox) injections.
+These may include cream or gel ointment medicines or botulinum toxin (Botox) injections for pain or to relax the anal sphincter.

 In rare cases, surgery may be needed.
 The most common surgery is called a lateral internal sphincterotomy.
-In this procedure, a doctor cuts into part of the internal sphincter to relax the spasm that is causing the fissure.
+In this surgery, the doctor makes a cut in the ring of muscle (anal sphincter) that controls the anus.
+The anal sphincter muscles then relax, which reduces pain and spasms and allows the fissure to heal.

 When to call